ChangOliver/ChangOliver.github.io/_publications/USENIX-2023-XCheck.md

 date: 2023-01-01
 venue: 'USENIX Security Symposium'
 paperurl: 'https://www.usenix.org/conference/usenixsecurity23/presentation/yuzhiyuan-0'
-citation: 'Z. Yu, **Y. Chang**, S. Zhai, N. Deily, T. Ju, XF.
+citation: 'Z. Yu, Y. Chang, S. Zhai, N. Deily, T. Ju, XF.
 Wang, U. Jammalamadaka, N. Zhang.
 XCheck: Integrity Verification for 3D Printed Patient-Specific Devices via Computing Tomography.
 USENIX Security Symposium, 2023'
 ---
 ## Abstract
 3D printing is bringing revolutionary changes to the field of medicine, with applications ranging from hearing aids to regrowing organs.
 As our society increasingly relies on this technology to save lives, the security of these systems is a growing concern.
 However, existing defense approaches that leverage side channels may require domain knowledge from computer security to fully understand the impact of the attack.